portekumud/525a1/README.md

 cd color-reversal-by-local-complementation/
 ```

-The documentation is available <a href="color-reversal-by-local-complementation/README.md">here</a>.
+4. The documentation is available <a href="color-reversal-by-local-complementation/README.md">here</a>.
+Follow it.